StefanJelner/risland.js/README.md

 ### `checkbox-observable.html`

-This is an example of two RIsland instances commuicating through a Subject (RxJS).
+This is an example of two RIsland instances communicating through a Subject (RxJS).
 Whenever the checkbox changes, it generates a log entry.

 ### `checkbox-unload.html`